Viking Cruise Ship Reaches Port Safely After Mayday Signal And Daring Rescues At Sea

 Rescue services evacuated a total of 479 people, Reuters reported, and by the time the ship arrived in the port of Molde on Norway's west coast, about 900 people were still on board.
 Officials for Viking Ocean Cruises told the Associated Press that 20 people suffered injuries.

 Passengers on the ship described a scene of chaos as they waited to reach safety.

+In a message to the Associated Press, passenger Alexus Sheppard wrote, "It was frightening at first.
+And when the general alarm sounded it became VERY real."

-Video shared on social media showed the ship's floor rolling back and forth on an unsteady plane, followed by the crashing of furniture that clattered across the floor and sometimes slammed into passengers.
+Sheppard shared video on social media that showed the ship's floor rolling back and forth on an unsteady plane, followed by the crashing of furniture that clattered across the floor and sometimes slammed into passengers.
 Panels fell from the ceilings on top of passengers who were trying desperately to avoid harm.

 Still waiting for evacuation. #VikingSky #Mayday pic.twitter.com/6EvcAjf5D2— Alexus Sheppard 🏳️🌈 (@alexus309) March 23, 2019